JackScottow/codecache/README.md

 # CodeCache

-A minimalist code and text sharing platform built with Next.js, TypeScript, and Prisma.
+A minimalist code and text sharing platform à la pastebin built with Next.js, TypeScript, and Prisma.
 Share code snippets and text with a clean, dark-themed interface.

 ## Features